Summer Opportunities for High School Students

 If you are currently in grades 10 or 11…

 Join the Summer Scholar Program and earn college credits during six weeks in the summer.
-Upon acceptance to the program, qualified high school sophomores and juniors can register for University of Hawai‘i at Mānoa Summer 2024 courses and experience the college environment while still in high school.
+Upon acceptance to the program, qualified high school students (rising juniors and seniors) can register for University of Hawai‘i at Mānoa Summer 2026 courses and experience the college environment while still in high school.

 To contact us, call (808)956-9246 or email sscholar@hawaii.edu.